Which Valkey Managed Service Should I Choose? AWS (ElastiCache/MemoryDB) vs Google Cloud (Memorystore)

 engine | Valkey 7.2 / 8.0 | Valkey 7.2 | Valkey 7.2 / 8.0 |

-- First, to get a rough idea of the processing power of the instance on which the load is applied,CoreMarkThe score is measured.
+- First, to get a rough idea of the processing power of the instance that will be loaded,CoreMarkThe score is measured.
 CoreMark is often used as an index for evaluating the performance of a single CPU.HereVarious CPU scores are published on.

 CoreMark parameters

-- Next, in each public cloud, load is applied from an instance in the same region and zone.memtier_benchmarkBenchmark will be performed.
+- Next, within each public cloud, load is applied from an instance in the same region and zone.memtier_benchmarkBenchmark will be performed on.

 - Three types of workloads (Write Only / Read Only / Read:Write=1:1) are benchmarked for five sets of three minutes each.